Karakol: Przhevalsky Museum

 Nikolay Przhevalsky was one of the first Russian scientists, naturalists and geographers to commence detailed studies of the geography, flora and fauna of the Central Asian countries.
 Beginning in 1870, he arranged four large expeditions through Mongolia, China and Tibet.
 During these trips, he revealed the exact coordinates of the mountain ranges and borders of the Tibetan Himalayas and Tian Shan ranges.
 He described in-detail the weather, relief, ecosystems, flora and fauna in the territories under his study; he described over 200 plant species.
 While on these expeditions, Przhevalsky also collected an enormous zoological collection, comprising several thousand species of plants, fungi, mammals, reptiles, amphibians, birds, fishes and invertebrates.
 In 1888, he died from typhoid fever on the eve of his fifth expedition to Central Asia; he was buried on the Issyk-Kul lakeside, not far from the city of Karakol.
 The Memorial Museum of N. M. Przhevalsky was opened on 29 April 1957 in Karakol.

-Karakol Historical Museum

-This small museum was the pre-revolutionary summer home of the Iliana merchant family.
-During the turbulent years of 1918–20 the building earned its socialist stripes as headquarters of the Regional Revolutionary Committee, and was subsequently transformed into a museum by order of the Soviet Council of Ministers in 1948.
-Scythian artifacts include enormous bronze pots retrieved from Lake Issyk-Kul, displayed alongside exhibits on petroglyphs in the area.
-Besides a comprehensive display of traditional Kyrgyz punched leather work, felt wall hangings and woven yurt decorations, the museum has a colorful collection of national costumes, examples of finely worked silver jewellery and a good exhibition of Kyrgyz applied art.
-One hall covers the region's flora and fauna – much of which is endangered and listed in the 'Red Book' (a Soviet inventory of protected species).
-The museum is also worth visiting to gain a Soviet perspective of history in the region.
-A couple of walls relating to Kyrgyz union with Russia and the subsequent revolution are now historical artifacts in themselves.

 Bugu-Ene Zoo

-Karakol Zoological Park was founded in 1987.
-This is the only zoo in Kyrgyzstan.
-After the demise of the Soviet Union, the economics of the country collapsed.
-In 2001, closing the zoo was considered.
-However, sponsors were found, which allowed the captive animals to be preserved.
-There are Japanese macaques, bears, wolf, deer, camels, llamas, Przewalski's horse, peacock, lions and many others.
+Karakol Zoological Park was founded in 1987, and remains the only zoo in Kyrgyzstan.